tambrulee/portfolio_project/README.md

 ## About Project

-This portfolio website showcases my skills and highlights both past and ongoing projects.
-It's designed to attract recruiters, share future work, and invite collaboration on upcoming ideas.
+This portfolio showcases my web development skills, featuring both completed and ongoing projects.
+It's designed to appeal to recruiters, collaborators, and fellow developers by blending creativity with technical ability.

 The site features an anime-inspired aesthetic, including a Studio Ghibli-style illustration generated via DALL·E through ChatGPT, based on a real-life photo of me.

 Beyond web development, I’ve included design work to set myself apart—blending technical ability with creative flair and offering a glimpse of my personality.

 The project was built using HTML5, CSS3, Bootstrap, and SCSS.
 While my use of SCSS is still developing, I plan to build on it in future work.
-Typography is set in Bebas Neue and Avenir, sourced from Google Fonts.
+Typography is set in Bebas Neue and Avenir, the former was sourced from Google Fonts.

 <img src="assets/images/20241201_151312.jpg" alt="A real life photo of me">